Marketing your law firm in 2020 will carry many of the same principles as years past.

 2. Social Media (Facebook, YouTube, Twitter, Instagram, LinkedIn)

-Yes, you really need to be on social media.
+Yes, according to our friends at Digital Estate, you really need to be on social media.
 Being on every platform is not necessary, but your firm should be on at least 2-3 platforms with a strong presence.

 Because your future clients are on them.
 Because that’s where clients spend nearly 2 hours and 23 minutes a day watching videos, looking at pictures, viewing ads, reading posts, sharing about their lives and learning about others.
 Be where your clients are.
 It’s that simple.